NEW: North Korea's U.N. ambassador threatens "inevitable," "very strong" military action

 “North Korea’s offensive action is a despicable crime that breaks a ceasefire agreement and the nonaggression treaty between North and South,” Han said Friday in an address broadcast on South Korean television.

 “If North Korea continues on provoking, our military – as we have already warned – will respond sternly, and end the evil provocations of North Korea,” he said, adding the country is working closely with the United States.

 South Korean President Park Geun-hye visited troops at a base south of Seoul, receiving a briefing from military officials, her office said.

 One ongoing point of contention is South Korea’s joint military exercises with the United States – a regular training event that An contends aims to “occupy Pyongyang.”

 Those exercises were suspended Thursday amid the war of words, U.S. Assistant Secretary of Defense David Shear told reporters.
 But they’re now back on.

 “We suspended part of the exercise temporarily in order to allow our side to coordinate with the ROK (Republic of Korea) side on the subject of the exchange fire across the DMZ,” Shear said.
 “And the exercise is being conducted now according to plan.”

 North Korea calls broadcasts ‘an open act of war’

 Tensions on the Korean Peninsula have been escalating since the two South Korean soldiers were wounded early this month.
 South Korea and the U.S.-led U.N.
 Command in Korea concluded North Korea planted the mines on a patrol route in the southern part of the zone.

-North Korea has denied responsibility and refused South Korean demands for an apology.
+North Korea denied responsibility and refused demands for an apology.